insanehunter/XCode4_beginning_of_line/README.md

 ### Description

-XCode 4 `HOME` (`⌘←`) key behaves differently then in Visual Studio.
-It makes jump to the beginning of line, not to the beginning of code.
-This plugin fixes this odd behavior by making jump-to-beginning-of-line more intelligent.
-If caret stands on code or at the beginning of line, it jumps to the first non-whitespace character of the line.
-In the other case it jumps just to the beginning of line.
+Unfortunately the `HOME` (`fn←` and `⌘←` on a Mac keyboard) key in XCode acts in a dumb way - it jumps to the first, usually whitespace, line character, so you cannot instantly jump to the first code character.
+Visual Studio implements this feature in a right way, jumping to the leftmost non-whitespace character on a first key press and to the beginning of line on a second, cycling between these positions on futher strokes.
+This plugin implements this smart behavior in XCode 4.

 ### Installation

-Download and compile the project or download the binary and unzip it to `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/`
+Download and compile the project (the plugin will be installed during build process) or download the binary and unzip it to `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/`

 ### Credits